Officer (armed forces): United Kingdom

 In the United Kingdom, there are three routes of entry for British Armed Forces officers.

 The first, and primary route are those who receive their commission directly into the officer grades following completion at their relevant military academy.
+This is known as a Direct Entry (DE) officer scheme.

-In the second method, an individual may gain their commission after first enlisting and serving in the junior ranks, and typically reaching one of the senior non-commissioned officer ranks (which start at sergeant (Sgt), and above), as what are known as direct entry or DE officers (and are typically and informally known as an ex-ranker).
-The third route is similar to the second, in that they convert from an enlisted to a commission; but these are only taken from the highest ranks of SNCOs, and are known as 'late entry' or LE officers.
-LE officers, whilst holding the same King's commission, generally work in different roles from the DE officers.
-In the infantry, a number of warrant officer class 1s are commissioned as LE officers.
+In the second method, individuals may gain a commission after first enlisting and serving in the junior ranks, and typically reaching one of the senior non-commissioned officer ranks (which start at sergeant (Sgt), and above), as what are known as Service Entry (SE) officers (and are typically and informally known as "ex-rankers").
+Service personnel who complete this process at or above the age of 30 are known as Late Entry (LE) officers.

+The third route is similar to the second, in that candidates convert from an enlisted rank to a commission; but these are only taken from the highest ranks of SNCOs (warrant officers and equivalents).
+This route typically involves reduced training requirements in recognition of existing experience.
+Some examples of this scheme are the RAF's Commissioned Warrant Officer (CWO) course or the Royal Navy's Warrant Officers Commissioning Programme.

-In the British Army, commissioning for DE officers occurs after a 44-week course at the Royal Military Academy Sandhurst for regular officers or the Army Reserve Commissioning Course, which consists of four two-week modules (A-D) for Army Reserve officers.
+In the British Army, commissioning for DE officers occurs after a 44-week course at the Royal Military Academy Sandhurst.
+The course comprises three 14 weeks terms, focussing on militarisation, leadership and exercises respectively.
+Army Reserve officers will attend the Army Reserve Commissioning Course, which consists of four two-week modules (A-D).
 The first two modules may be undertaken over a year for each module at an Officers' Training Corps; the last two must be undertaken at Sandhurst.

-For Royal Navy and Royal Air Force officer candidates, a 30-week period at Britannia Royal Naval College or a 24-week period at RAF College Cranwell, respectively.
-Royal Marines officers receive their training in the Command Wing of the Commando Training Centre Royal Marines during a gruelling 15-month course.
-The courses consist of not only tactical and combat training, but also leadership, management, etiquette, and international affairs training.
+Royal Navy officer candidates must complete a 30-week Initial Navy Training (Officer) (INT(O))course at Britannia Royal Naval College.
+This comprises 15 weeks militarisation training, followed by 15 weeks professional training, before the candidate commences marinisation.

+Royal Air Force (RAF) DE officer candidates must complete a 24-week Modular Initial Officer Training Course (MIOTC) at RAF College Cranwell.
+This course is split into four 6-week modules covering: militarisation, leadership, management and assessment respectively.